 How do I find a PIPS?

 The Professional Internship for PhD Students (PIPS) process is student-led.
-That means you are responsible for finding and arranging a placement to suit your individual needs.
+This means you are responsible for finding and arranging a placement to suit your individual needs.
 You may wish to try out something related to a potential future career, if you know what that might be, or you may wish to try something completely different that you haven’t previously considered.
-Bear in mind that host organisations may be able to offer a variety of roles e.g. a large organisation may have roles within their marketing department, as well as potential industry research roles.
 It is up to you and the host organisation to negotiate what the best type of placement will be to provide the greatest benefit to them and to yourself.
 It is a two-way process.

-There are four main ways to find your PIPS:
+There are 3 main ways to find your PIPS:

 1. Advertised PIPS opportunities